-These focus on measuring the level of blood cells and the amount of abnormal protein (paraprotein) and other substances in blood and/or urine.
+These tests focus on measuring the level of blood cells and the amount of abnormal protein (paraprotein) and other substances in blood and/or urine.

-A full blood count measures the amount of the various types of cells in the blood.
+A complete blood count measures the amount of the various types of cells in the blood.
 Red blood cells are responsible for carrying oxygen around the body; a low level relative to the normal range indicates anaemia, which can make you feel tired and lacking in energy.
 White blood cells are responsible for fighting infection, so a relatively low level means you may be at increased risk of infection.
-A low level of blood platelets, the third main type, increases the risk of bruising or bleeding.
+A low level of blood platelets (the third main type) increases the risk of bruising or bleeding.

 As well as measuring the blood cells, diagnostic tests will also measure the concentration of protein, waste products and calcium in the blood.
-The amount of albumin, the main protein in the blood, is lower than normal in people with myeloma, and the amount of beta-2 microglobulin (B2M) is higher; this is a key indicator of myeloma.
+The amount of albumin, the main protein in the blood, is lower than normal in people with myeloma, and the amount of beta-2 microglobulin (ß2M) is higher; this is a key indicator of myeloma.
 The presence of paraprotein, which is not normally present, is indicative of myeloma and can be measured in the blood or urine.

-Calcium levels in the blood are higher than normal in people with active myeloma, as calcium is released from the bone.
-Urea and creatinine, which are waste products normally removed from the blood by the kidneys, may reach higher levels in the blood if the kidneys are not functioning fully.
+Calcium levels in the blood are higher than normal in people with active myeloma, as calcium is released during bone breakdown.
+Urea and creatinine, which are waste products normally removed from the blood by the kidneys, may reach higher levels in the blood if the kidneys are not properly functioning.

-Further information about paraprotein can be gained by measurement of the relative amounts of specific parts of the paraprotein structure in the blood - the free light chains.
-Paraprotein can have one of two types of light chains, known as kappa (K) or lambda (K).
+Further information about paraprotein can be gained by measurement of the relative amounts of parts of the paraproteins in the blood - known as the free light chains.
+Paraproteins can have either kappa (κ) or lambda (λ) light chains.
 The total amount of light chains is higher than normal in myeloma, and the ratio between the two types is different.
-This test can also be done if myeloma is suspected but no paraprotein can be detected.
-It is also particularly useful for detecting light chain myeloma or non-secretory myeloma.
+This test can also be conducted if myeloma is suspected but paraprotein levels are undetectable.
+In addition, it is particularly useful for identifying light chain myeloma or non-secretory myeloma.